mage2tv/magento-cache-clean/readme.md

   Depending on a given setup, it might be possible to run the watcher on the host system instead.

+* Not tested on Windows, please open an issue if you want to contribute.

 * If you run into the error `Error NOSPC` on Linux, run the command:

 ``` shell